-A lot of people are surprised to learn that goats naturally grow horns; and, that many consider horns a detriment so they’re frequently removed when the goats are babies – this process is known as “disbudding”.
-Horns in goats are generally considered detrimental because:
+A lot of people are surprised to learn that goats naturally grow horns; and, that many consider horns a detriment.
+So, they’re frequently removed when the goats are babies.
+This process is known as “disbudding”.
+Horns on goats are generally considered detrimental because:

 2. Goats with horns can hurt each other when they “play” butt each other

 4. Horns can cause damage to fences, barns, hay mangers, etc.